romhackraces/baserom/Backup/README.txt

-This folder is the destination for backups created by the "@backup_hack.bat" script.
+This folder is the destination for backups created by the "!backup_hack.bat" script.

 -- Graphics
 Copies of the original unmodified, graphics files from the base game (unrelated to the backup script).